-A scenic journey by regional train from the Bernese Oberland to the Valais
+A scenic journey by regional train between the Bernese Oberland and the Valais

-The RegioExpress Lötschberger trains travel between Bern in the north, and Brig on the southern side of the Alps.
+The RegioExpress Lötschberger trains travel between Bern in the north and Brig in the south.
 They even continue to Domodossola in Italy.
 The impressively engineered route uses tunnels and spiral loops to cross the Alps.

 Details about the RegioExpress Lötschberger route.

 The forum allows you to post your questions and discuss your plans.